ZizhouJia/pyson/README.md

 ## Install
 pip install python-pyson

-## PySON object format
-PySON is a json like object notation for python.
-Besides the usual use of the JSON, the python class and function call can be represented with PySON.
-The PySON is like below:
-{

-}
 ## Getting Started
 ### Basic Type
 Likes the JSON object, The PySON object is also nested with the dict and the list.